joshbrew/Digital-Spectroscope/README.md

 Perform digital spectral decomposition in your browser!

+[ONNX Camera ID Demo](https://github.com/joshbrew/cameraId-wonnx-wasm) for a real time video image classifier demo, which will analyze averaged frames from your digital spectroscope and run results through a classifier or let you generate datasets on the fly.
+Also links to the training and exporting software for creating compressed XGBoost models from your dataset.

 This repo comes with a digital spectrometer workbench prototype, works with any webcam or image/video uploads.
 This is a pre-alpha functional test.
 See the live demo at https://camspectrometer.netlify.app built directly from this repo using Netlify.

-See also: [WONNX Camera ID Demo](https://github.com/joshbrew/cameraId-wonnx-wasm) for a real time video classifier demo, which we're working on hooking up to the spectrogram outputs as well for a proof of concept.

 To run:
 `npm start` or `tinybuild`